CaioCeretta/Cod3r-b/mentoria/specialist/Next.Js/urna-eletronica/apps/backend/comments.md

     ○ Post request parameters

       ■ async login(@Body() dados: { email: string; senha: string })
-        □ @Body() is the decorar that extracts the request body.
+        □ @Body() is the decorator that extracts the request body.
         □ The parameter 'dados' will be exactly the object sent by the client in the body □ By declaring `dados: { email: string, senha: string }, we are typing this object in TS to ensure it has exactly these two string properties